 Harrell Fletcher and Chris Johanson collaborated with David Jarvey, Michael Loggins, and other artists from Creativity Explored to produce a publication and poster series of drawings and writings, A Place Called the Universe.
 The book was based in a thoughtful exchange of ideas and preoccupations among the artists.
-The finished book features images by 32 artists alongside written texts and interviews about the concept of “the universe.”
+The finished book, published in 2002, features images by 32 artists alongside written texts and interviews about the concept of “the universe.”

 Fletcher and Johanson planned to distribute the book for free to ten Bay Area grade schools where they would be presented to students in conjunction with classroom workshops led by the artists, but the full distribution plan proved difficult to realize.